History of Illinois in Timeline

 1959: Opening of the Saint Lawrence Seaway

-1960: First privately financed nuclear plant
+1960: First privately financed nuclear plant dedicated

 By 1960, the first privately financed nuclear plant in the United States, Dresden 1, was dedicated near Morris, Illinois.

-1960: First McDonald's franchise
+1960: Ray Kroc opened the first McDonald's franchise

 1961: Criminal code revision

-In 1967, Fermilab, a national nuclear research facility near Batavia, opened a particle accelerator, which was the world's largest for over 40 years.
+In 1967, Fermilab, a national nuclear research facility near Batavia, Illinois, opened a particle accelerator, which was the world's largest for over 40 years.

-1969: End of official status to "the American language"
+1969: Official Status to "the American language"

 1970: Adoption of the state's fourth constitution

-1971: John Deere Classic Established
+1971: John Deere Classic Began

 1973: Illinois Resource Equalizer Formula Adopted

-1976: LPGA State Farm Classic Established
+1976: LPGA State Farm Classic Began

 From 1976 to 2011, the LPGA State Farm Classic was an LPGA Tour event.